PierreQuentel/bihan/README.md

 `dialog.response.encoding`

-> Unicode encoding to use to convert the string returned by script functions
+> Unicode encoding to use to convert the string returned by the function into
-> into a bytestring.
+> a bytestring.
 Defaults to "utf-8".

 other attributes of `dialog`
 ----------------------------